Rangers vs. Mets Player Props Betting Odds

 Semien Stats

-- Semien has recorded 151 hits with 32 doubles, four triples, 20 home runs and 59 walks.
+- Semien has put up 151 hits with 32 doubles, four triples, 20 home runs and 60 walks.
 He has driven in 81 runs with 13 stolen bases.

 Semien Recent Games